adalkiran/webrtc-nuts-and-bolts/docs/03-FIRST-CLIENT-COMES-IN.md

 ### **3.2.3 The client receives the *Welcome* message of Signaling Server, then sends *JoinConference* request**
 <br>

-When any data was received by the WebSocket client, the "ws.onmessage" event will be fired.
+When any data is received by the WebSocket client, the "ws.onmessage" event will be fired.

 ![Browser Received Welcome Message](images/03-04-browser-received-welcome-message.png)